This is a new technology, part of the ECMAScript 2015 (ES6) standard .

 The export statement is used to allow a signed script to provide properties, functions, and objects to other signed or unsigned scripts.
 It is an ancient Netscape 4 feature that has been removed in Firefox 3.5 (bug 447713).
-In the future, a new export declaration will be specified by ECMAScript 6 modules.
+A new export declaration is specified by ECMAScript 2015 modules.

 Example 1: export name1, name2, ..., nameN; Example 2: export *;

 - Property, function, or object to be exported.